WongTinYau/COMP2113Gp42Project/README.md

     1. AI in C++ Demon level is smarter
     2. The C++ Demon has a way higher life total than Russian Dude
-    3. More shots per reload, hence making probability calculations a bit harder for players
+    3. More shots per reload, hence making probability calculations a bit harder for players Besides difference in difficulty, C++ Demon level only ends when one of the layer dies, while Russian Dude level ends as soon as there are no shot left.

 Q: Are those arts original?
 A: 'Not completely, either modified from online sources manually or used AI-tools to generate.' ~ Wong Tin Yau